laholmes/fin-tools/README.md

 #### burke_ratio(er, returns, rf, periods) -> float
 similar to sterling, but less sensitive to outliers discounts the expected excess return of a portfolio by the square root of the average of the N worst expected maximum drawdowns for that portfolio

+### Mortgage

+#### amortization_table(loan_amount: float, rate: float, monthly_payment: float) --> float

+takes an initial loan amount, a fixed rate, and monthly payment, and returns the amortization table for the loan, showing monthly capital and interest repayment. term is calculated based on period required to fully amortize the loan.

+Assume monthly compounding, payments made at end of month i.e. interest accrues in period, followed by monthly payment to cancel interest and reduce outstanding capital.